ecarracedo/python/webscraping/Web Scraping - RNAV/README_EN.md

 - Location
 - Province

-Data is automatically saved to:
+The data is automatically saved in:

-- A local `.CSV` file
+- A `.CSV` file (local)
 - An `.XLSX` file in Google Drive

-There are two versions of Python files:
+There are two versions of files with the `.py` extension:

-- `web_scraping-rnav.py`: A version to run on your PC, without Google Drive connection
+- `web_scraping-rnav.py`: A version to run on your PC, without a connection to Google Drive
 - `web_scraping-rnav_colab-jupiter.py`: A version to run on Google Colab or Jupyter

 ## 🧰 Technologies Used

-- `Playwright` → For web automation
+- `Playwright` → To automate web navigation
-- `asyncio` → For managing asynchronous tasks
+- `asyncio` → To manage asynchronous tasks
-- `pandas` → For exporting data to Excel
+- `pandas` → To export data to Excel
-- `google.colab` → For mounting Google Drive
+- `google.colab` → To mount Google Drive
-- `nest_asyncio` → Allows running async loops inside Colab notebooks
+- `nest_asyncio` → Allows asynchronous loops to run within Colab notebooks

 ## ⚙️ Prerequisites